Edge modes and boundary impurities in the anisotropic Heisenberg spin chain: The bulk (No impurity attached)

 with $\hat{S}^z_R$ defined similarly, replacing $\exp\{-\alpha j\}$ with $\exp\{-\alpha(N+1-j)\}$.
 These operators have quantized expectation values $\pm \frac{S}{2}$ in the ground state.
 The variance $\delta \hat{S}^2_{L/R}$ vanishes in the ground state, indicating that these fractional operators are sharp observables.

 To compute the variance numerically, we adopt the Ansatz from \cite{pasnoori2023spin,kattel2024edge} in the thermodynamic limit:

-where $\delta S^2_{L/R} = \lim_{\alpha \to 0} \delta S^2_{L/R}(\infty, \alpha)$.
-This Ansatz was verified for various $N$ using Hamiltonian Eq.~\eqref{ham}, as shown in Fig.~\ref{explocalization}, demonstrating excellent agreement with the data.
-We shall now analyze how these fractional excitations behave in the presence of an impurity, and we shall show the validity of this ansatz even in the presence of an impurity.
+where $\delta S^2_{L/R} = \lim_{\alpha \to 0} \delta S^2_{L/R}(\infty, \alpha)$. {This Ansatz was verified for various $N$ using Hamiltonian Eq.~\eqref{ham} with $J_R=J_L=0$, in \cite{pasnoori2023spin}.} We shall analyze how these fractional excitations behave in the presence of an impurity, and we shall show the validity of this ansatz even in the presence of an impurity.
 As we shall see, the effect of a single quantum impurity in an already strongly interacting many-body spin chain gives rise to several interesting phenomena discussed below.